 ZUS – a smart charger for your mobile devices and a car locator.
-And probably the only high performance charger available in the market today.
+And probably the only high-performance charger available in the market today.

 If you are in this post, you have probably already owned more than a few smartphones.
 As a continuous problem when we are using smartphones, it drains out battery due to excessive usage.

 I knew about the Indiegogo edition of ZUS (by Nonda).
 The idea seemed interesting and feasible.
-Then I got an email requesting to do a testing on this device.
+Then I got an email requesting to do testing on this device.
 I am always open to review these devices and their potential.

 After testing it for almost a month, ZUS outperformed my expectations.

-I will spare you all the nitty gritty technical details, but here is the overall summary of it.
+I will spare you all the nitty-gritty technical details, but here is the overall summary of it.

 - The LED lights are well crafted and minimalist in design perspective.
 You will notice the lights also on the edge of the USB ports.
 I must say this is another good design advantage.
 Because it can be really a headache when you are trying to find the USB port in the dark.
-The illumination will remind you about the backlit designs of macbook keyboard.
+The illumination will remind you about the backlit designs of the MacBook keyboard.

 - Parking timer assistant is a nifty feature too.
 Once ZUS tagged your car parking location, it can additionally set a timer for you.
 So that you can avoid a parking ticket penalty.